fish0819/Practice/README.md

 Practice programming skills

-C++
+# C++
-	Easy
+## Easy
+* TwoSum
-		TwoSum: Given an array of integers, return indices of the two numbers such that they add up to a specific target.
+Given an array of integers, return indices of the two numbers such that they add up to a specific target.